confluentinc/learn-kafka-courses/data-pipelines/exercises/pipelines4.md

 We’d like to create a new stream that includes only data from live devices.
 For this we can use ksqlDB.

-1. Before continuing, make sure that you have created a ksqlDB application on Confluent Cloud as described in the first exercise &lt;INSERT NAME OF EXERCISE AND ADD ANCHOR LINK&gt;.
+1. Before continuing, make sure that you have created a ksqlDB application on Confluent Cloud as described in the first exercise &lt;TODO: INSERT NAME OF EXERCISE AND ADD ANCHOR LINK&gt;.
 From the "ksqlDB" page, you should see the application listed and in "Status" `Up`.

     ![ksqlDB application in the list](images/dp04-01-01.png)